kubeshop/botkube/docs/investigation/analytics-collection.md

     - exclude resource name (it could potentially identify user),
     - collect just command verbs.
 - Received events:
-  - See how many events are handled by BotKube and sent to any communication channel,
+  - See how many events are handled by Botkube and sent to any communication channel,
     - We should batch the events to avoid high resource consumption during heavy load.
 This could be a built-in feature, like in [Segment Go library](https://segment.com/docs/connections/sources/catalog/libraries/server/go/#batching).
 - Errors:
   - Application crashes (from inside the app),